lapesd/lapesd-thesis/README.md

 \xnewglossaryentry{label}{kv_list}
 ```

 This macro will generate macros \label and \labels, whose functionality was discussed earlier in the context of referencing entries.
 Again, you are **highly encouraged to see the example acronym definitions* at the `glossary.tex` file.

 ## Makefile

 The Makefile should be straightforward.
-It detects changes in any .tex, .bib or .svg file in order to determine a rebuild of PDF file.
+It detects changes in any `.tex`,  `.bib` or `.svg` file in order to determine a rebuild of PDF file.

-The Makefile converts all PDFs inside the `imgs/` diretocry into pdfs whenever it detects changes.
+The Makefile converts all PDFs inside the `imgs/` diretocry into PDFs whenever it detects changes.
 This is done using [inkscape](https://inkscape.org/), which must be available at the system.
-There is a Makefile function, svg2pdf that allows cropping the PDF generation to a named group within the SVG.
+There is a Makefile function (`svg2pdf`) that allows cropping the PDF generation to a named group within the SVG.
 This is useful from creating anymated slides from SVGs.

-The  `main.robust.pdf` file is a version of the `main.pdf` file generated by pdflatex that is written in PDF 1.4 and has all fonts embedded.
+The  `main.robust.pdf` file is a version of the `main.pdf` file generated by `pdflatex` that is written in PDF 1.4 and has all fonts embedded.
 This is not all that is needed for PDF/A compliance, but is required by some publishers (IEEE and Elsevier).
 Therefore this can be considered a more portable PDF file.